Gajaradevi/colorbeat/README.md

-# ColorBeat – Memory Sequence Game
+# Color Beat – Memory Sequence Game

+# Color Beat
-**ColorBeat** is a fun and interactive memory game inspired by the classic **Simon Game**.
+A fun memory-based color game inspired by the classic Simon Game.
-The game generates a color sequence, and the player must repeat it correctly.
-Each correct round increases the level and adds one more color to the sequence.
+Built using HTML, CSS, and JavaScript.
+Play the game, follow the pattern, and test your memory!

 This project is built using **HTML, CSS, and JavaScript**, making it a great beginner-friendly frontend mini-project.